Due to COVID-19, border restrictions are in place. LEARN MORE

 Welcome to the hub of the Northwest Territories – the transport centre, fishing port and playground of the South Slave region.
-You could relax on the shores of Great Slave for weeks, but if time is limited, here’s a two-day plan for having a heckuva visit in Hay River.
+Really, you could relax on the shores of Great Slave for weeks, but if time is tight, here’s a two-day plan for having a heckuva visit in Hay River.

 First, drop by the Visitor Centre at the entrance to town.
 Friendly staff will load you up with maps, brochures, helpful advice and strong coffee.

-Then wrap your head around the history and culture of Hay River by visiting the Hay River Heritage Centre on Vale Island and the Dene Cultural Institute (above) on the K'atlodeeche Reserve.
+Then wrap your head around the history and culture of Hay River by visiting the Hay River Heritage Centre on Vale Island and the Dene Cultural Institute (above) in the nearby K'atl'odeeche First Nation.

 Hooked on fish?
 For lunch, head to the Fisherman’s Wharf on Vale Island, where you’ll find the catch of the day and other locally harvested foods, plus Northern gifts and crafts.

 Fore!
-Make your way to the grassy, aspen-shrouded Hay River Golf Club, considered the top course in the territory, for nine holes of the northernmost golf you’ll ever play …
+Make your way to the grassy, aspen-shrouded Hay River Golf Club, considered the top course in the territory, for nine holes of the northernmost golf you may ever play.

-Of, if you’d rather swing a paddle instead, rent a canoe and float from the golf course to the Hay River beach, 10 relaxing kilometres down the Hay River.
+Of, if you’d rather swing a paddle, rent a canoe for a relaxing float down the Hay River, 10 kilometres from the golf course to the Hay River beach.

-Finally, spend the evening beachside Hay River Territorial Park campground, kicking back on the sand beneath the midnight sun as the Great Slave waves roll in.
+Finally, spend the evening beachside, at the Hay River Territorial Park campground, kicking back on the sand beneath the midnight sun as the Great Slave waves roll in.

 After breakfast in town, pack a picnic lunch and point your vehicle south.

-Along the way, check out attractions along the river, such as Paradise Gardens, 24 kilometres south of town, where you’ll find the Northwest Territories’ leading agricultural area, with pick-your-own berries and other goodies.
+Along the way, check out attractions along the river, such as Paradise Gardens, 24 kilometres south of town.
+Here you’ll find the Northwest Territories’ leading agricultural area, with pick-your-own berries and other goodies ripening in late summer.

-Drop in at Enterprise, the crossroads of the North, where craftshops feature fine Dene artwork (above).
+Drop into the small hamlet of Enterprise, the crossroads of the North, where craftshops feature fine Dene artwork (above).

 Pitch your tent at the Twin Falls Gorge Territorial Park campground, then prepare for an afternoon of fun.

-There’s also hiking or biking.
-The eight-kilometre Twin Falls Gorge Trail follows the canyon rim through lush boreal woodlands, offering dramatic vistas and informative signage.
+You can also do some hiking or biking.
+The eight-kilometre Twin Falls Gorge Trail follows a canyon rim through lush boreal woodlands, offering dramatic vistas and informative signage.
 You can traverse it yourself, or sign up for an interpretive walk with a local Dene storyteller and tour guide.

 Finally, settle in around a campfire.
 If you stay up late, be sure to scan the sky.
-The Aurora Borealis may be dancing overhead.
+It starts to get dark again and that means one thing: the Aurora Borealis may be dancing overhead.